What about the 18,000 m3 river discharge?

-The Rhine is currently designed to safely discharge to the sea a water volume of 15,000 m3/s at Lobith.
-The Room for the River measures will boost this discharge capacity by 1,000 cubic metres a second, to 16,000 m3/s.
+At present, the Rhine is structured in such a way that a volume of water of 15,000 m3/s at Lobith can be discharged safely to the sea.
+The measures in Room for the River will increase this discharge capacity by a thousand cubic metres a second to 16,000 m3/s.

-Whether the above discharges will actually reach the Netherlands depends on the extent to which the dykes in the German section of the Rhine basin overtop.
-Overtopping of dykes in Germany will tap water from the discharge wave, resulting in a diminishing downstream discharge, including in the Netherlands.
-This is referred to as “topping off the discharge wave”.
-Controlled overtopping also reduces downstream discharges.
-The degree to which the discharge wave is topped off depends on the scope of the flood protection measures implemented in Germany (dykes, dams, water storage).
-In the Action Plan on Floods of the International Commission for the Protection of the Rhine, Germany indicated its intention to complete its dyke improvement programme and implement the scheduled river widening projects in the near future.
-Another fact to be taken into consideration is that the German governments will take emergency measures (sandbags) in the event of extreme river discharges in order to prevent or reduce imminent floods.
+Whether the water discharges referred to here will actually reach the Netherlands is determined by flooding in the German part of the basin.
+If the dikes in Germany are breached, water is removed from the discharge wave, resulting in lower discharges downstream, including the Netherlands, in a process referred to as the “capping of the discharge wave”.
+Controlled floods also reduce downstream discharge levels.
+The degree of capping depends on the extent to which German measures for flood risk management (such as dikes or water storage) are actually implemented.
+In the Action Plan on Floods of the International Commission for the Protection of the Rhine, Germany stated its intention to complete its dike upgrade programme and to implement the planned river-widening projects in the not too distant future.
+In addition, it should be kept in mind that German government authorities will implement emergency measures (such as positioning sandbags) when river discharges are extreme to prevent or mitigate the threat of flooding.

 Increase

-Based on these insights into increasing discharges, topping off, and the impact of German measures in this regard, the Delta Programme has made allowances for the maximum discharge to reach the Netherlands to increase by 2,000 m3/s to a level of 18,000 m3/s in the long run.
-This maximum discharge is not, by definition, the discharge level used to underpin the design of particular dyke improvement or river widening projects.
-This so-called design level depends on the design horizon taken into consideration, the climate scenario, the standard in force, and the failure mechanism in place.
-The Minister of Infrastructure and the Environment explained this to the House of Representatives on 30 November 2015 in an Appendix to the “Water Memorandum”.
+Given these insights into increasing discharges, capping, and the impact of German measures in this regard, the Delta Programme has assumed that, in the longer term, the maximum discharge that can reach the Netherlands could increase by 2,000 m3/s to 18,000 m3/s.
+This maximum discharge is not necessarily the discharge level used when designing specific dike upgrade or river widening projects.
+This design discharge depends on the design horizon taken into consideration, the climate scenario, the applicable standard, and the failure mechanism considered.
+The Minister of Infrastructure and the Environment explained this to the House of Representatives on 30 November 2015 in an annex accompanying the “Water Memorandum”.
+You can find more information by downloading the PDF file.

 Best available knowledge